-The bill amends the Local Government Code by adding Section 51.080, which establishes new provisions for the review and approval of proposed municipal initiatives and referenda in home-rule municipalities.
-Under this section, municipalities must submit any proposed measures—whether to adopt, amend, or repeal an ordinance—to the attorney general within five days of receiving a petition.
+The bill, H.B.
+No. 51, introduces new provisions regarding the review and approval process for proposed municipal initiatives and referenda in home-rule municipalities.
+It adds Section 51.080 to the Local Government Code, which mandates that municipalities must submit any proposed measures—whether to adopt, amend, or repeal ordinances—to the attorney general within five days of receiving a petition.
 The attorney general is required to determine if any part of the measure violates state law and must provide written advice within 30 days.
-If the attorney general fails to meet these requirements, the municipality is mandated to hold an election on the measure.
+If the attorney general fails to meet these requirements, the municipality is obligated to hold an election on the measure.

 Statutes affected: